 April 2, 2013

 Now lets get one thing straight real quick – the Bruins lack of success on the powerplay has not been due to lack of talent.
-It is not a personell problem.
-Even before the acquisition of Jagn the Bruins had a stable of forwards with the talent level to make for a very dangerous powerplay unit.
+It is not a personnel problem.
+Even before the acquisition of Jagr the Bruins had a stable of forwards with the talent level to make for a very dangerous powerplay unit.
 Tyler Seguin, David Krejci, Patrice Bergeron, Brad Marchand, Milan Lucic, Nathan Horton, and Rich Peverley have all proven themselves more than capable of putting the puck in the net over the course of their careers.
 The problem has been lack of effort.
-Before anyone starts I’m not calling the players lazy.
+And I’m not calling the players lazy.
 However the simple fact is that the agressive forecheck and dogged puck pursuit that is such a staple of Bruins hockey at even strength vanishes the second they go on the man advantage.
 The battles that they win at even strength they lose on the power play.
 That attack mentality just disappears.
-They suddenly get all caught up in trying to get set up and make clever plays, and the Bruins’ team normally just wears teams out goes on a two minutes vacation.
-They don’t seem to realize that just because you have the man advantage doesn’t mean that they don’t to keep playing hard.
+They suddenly get all caught up in trying to get set up and make clever plays, and the Bruins’ team that wears teams out five on five goes on a two minutes vacation.
+They don’t seem to realize that, just because you have the man advantage, that doesn’t mean that you don’t have to keep playing hard.
 Their approach is just different on the power play.
-It’s not a personel problem, it’s a mental problem.
-However with that said some personel will still help.
+It’s not a personell problem, it’s a mental problem.
+However with that said some additions to the personell will still help.

 This is where Jagr will really help.
 At 41 he isn’t the same player who terrorized the NHL in the mid 90s with the Pittsburgh Penguins, and while he’s on his way to the Hall of Fame he probably never had the pass-first mentality that Savard did (he’s got 665 career goals to his name).
 However while the speed might not be where it once was with Jagr the hands still are.
 He’s probably still a shoot first player, but his playmaking ability is nothing to be laughed at (those 988 career assists didn’t all happen by accident).
 The Bruins haven’t had a player who can really be comfortable on the right half wall since Savard went down, and it has been a pretty serious deficiency.
 Jagr can fill this void with authority.
 He wont solve all their problems with the man advantage.
 For that to happen the Bruins will have to change the way they approach the whole issue.
 However adding Jagr does give them something they didn’t have.
 Something that they needed, which should at least help a little.